Alioramus: History of discovery

 The holotype (PIN 3141/1) of Alioramus is a partial skull associated with three metatarsals.
 A joint Soviet-Mongolian expedition to the Gobi Desert in the early 1970s found these remains at a locality known as Nogon-Tsav in the Mongolian province of Bayankhongor, Nemegt Formation.
 Alioramus was named and described by Russian paleontologist Sergei Kurzanov in 1976.
 Its crests and low skull profile looked so different from other tyrannosaurids that Kurzanov believed his find was far removed from other members of the family.
 Accordingly, he gave it the generic name Alioramus, derived from the Latin alius ('other') and ramus ('branch'), and the specific name A. remotus, which means 'removed' in Latin.
-A second species, A. altai, was discovered back in 2009 at the Tsagan Khushu locality also from the Nemegt Formation.
+The fossil material of the second species named in 2009, A. altai, was discovered back in 2001 at the Tsagan Khushu locality also from the Nemegt Formation.
 However, several faunal differences may suggest that the respective locations of A. remotus and A. altai differ in age.
 The holotype IGM 100/1844 is a partial skeleton that includes a very complete skull—more so than A. remotus—with partial vertebrae, pelvic girdle and hindlimbs.
 The name for this species, altai, is in reference to the Altai Mountains.